Who is eligible for Quartz Medicare Advantage?

 What can I do if my prescription drug requires a Prior Authorization, or is not covered?

-As a member of Senior Preferred, you may initiate an exception request process.
+As a member of Quartz Medicare Advantage, you may initiate an exception request process.
 For your convenience, we have prepared a form that you may complete and fax or mail to us.
 To complete the Drug exception request click here.

 What is a mail service pharmacy?

 A mail service pharmacy delivers medicines to your home through the mail.
 By using a mail service pharmacy you can get up to a 90-day supply of medication, often at a lower copayment.
 Mail service pharmacies deliver medicines in a confidential package.
 Many people prefer the convenience of this type of service.
-Senior Preferred members are not required to use a mail service pharmacy.
+Quartz Medicare Advantage members are not required to use a mail service pharmacy.
 However, if you are interested in using one more details may be found here- Mail Service Pharmacy.

 How do I request reimbursement for a prescription I paid for myself?When purchasing prescription medications, you are encouraged to use your Pharmacy Prescription Card.
 If for some reason you are unable to utilize your pharmacy card, and are required by the pharmacy to pay for the medications, you may submit your itemized pharmacy receipt to us.
 Prescription medications purchased from a pharmacy will be reimbursed through our Pharmacy Benefits Management (PBM) at our current discount contracted rates.
 Any difference between the discount contracted rate and what the provider has billed will be your responsibility.